Su Ching-chuan

-Su Ching-chuan (蘇清泉; born 5 August 1957) is a Taiwanese physician and politician.
+Su Ching-chuan (蘇清泉; born 5 August 1957) is a Taiwanese physician-scientist and politician.
 He lost the 2008 legislative election, won election to the Legislative Yuan in 2012, and contested the Pingtung County magistracy in 2018 and 2022.
+He was reelected to the Legislative Yuan in 2024.

+Education

+Su attended medical school at Chung Shan Medical University, where he earned his Bachelor of Medicine (B.M.), Master of Science (M.S.), and, in 2007, his Ph.D. in medical science.
+His doctoral dissertation was titled, "A study of the KCNQ4 gene in patients with non-syndromic deafness in Taiwan" (Chinese: KCNQ4基因在台灣地區非症候群聽障之研究).

 Medical career

-Su earned degrees from Chung Shan Medical University, and became superintendent of Antai Tian-sheng Memorial Hospital in Donggang, Pingtung.
+After graduating from medical school, Su became superintendent of Antai Tian-sheng Memorial Hospital in Donggang, Pingtung.
 His term as a member of the Eighth Legislative Yuan overlapped with leadership as director-general of the Taiwan Regional Hospital Association, and Taiwan Medical Association.
 In 2014, when Su and fellow legislator Liao Kuo-tung accused National Taiwan University Hospital and physician Ko Wen-je of unethical organ harvesting practices, a petition calling for Su's resignation from the Taiwan Medical Association was distributed.
 William Lai and Yeh Ching-chuan also commented on the allegations levied by Su and Liao.
 Though the petition was delivered to the Taiwan Medical Association, Su remained an organization executive.
 He was later named honorary superintendent of Antai Tian-sheng Memorial Hospital.

+After an October 2024 fire at the Antai Tian-sheng Memorial Hospital killed nine people, Su was questioned by the Pingtung District Prosecutors' Office and released on bail in February 2025.